 The pedestrian safety wind speed criterion is based on the approximate threshold that would cause a vulnerable member of the population to fall.
 A 0.1% exceedance gust wind speed of 90 km/h is classified as dangerous.
 The gust speeds, and equivalent mean speeds, are selected based on 'The Beaufort Scale', presented on the following page, which describes the effects of forces produced by varying wind speed levels on objects.
 Gust speeds are included because pedestrians tend to be more sensitive to wind gusts than to steady winds for lower wind speed ranges.
 For strong winds approaching dangerous levels, this effect is less important because the mean wind can also create problems for pedestrians.
-The mean gust speed ranges are selected based on 'The Beaufort Scale', which describes the effect of forces produced by varying wind speed speeds and speed ranges are selected based on 'The Beaufort Scale', which describes the effect of forces produced by varying wind speeds on bigets.
+The mean gust speed ranges are selected based on 'The Beaufort Scale', which describes the effect of forces produced by varying wind speeds on levels on objects.